 Write better posts might be great advice for the occasionally lazy blogger with a gift from the writing gods, but what are the rest of us supposed to do?

-You know, we mere mortals who are willing to work our butts off and spend the hours it takes to produce great content but need a little help with the how.
+You know, we mere mortals who are willing to work our butts off and spend the hours it takes to produce great content for clients and readers but need a little help with the how.